quon-titative-biology/scAlign/README.md

 ## Updates

-TODO: Finalize partial labels code.
-(ETA: 3/25/19)
+DONE: Finalize partial labels code.

+-- To use partial labels, set unlabeled elements of label vectors to NA.

 TODO: Supervised and partially supervised tutorial.